Wydawnictwo Avia Artis - ebooki

 -

-“The Mutiny of the Elsinore” is a book by Jack London, an American novelist.
+“Tales of the Fish Patrol” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-The Mutiny of the Elsinore is a novel by the American writer Jack London first published in 1914.
-The novel is partially based on London's v
+Tales of the Fish Patrol is a series of short stories by Jack London.
+It consists of seven moving and thrilling stories such as: White and-

 - ePub + Mobi 12 pkt